Traditional Plant-Based Cooking

 What is malt extract?

+Malt extract is a byproduct of the malted grain process and is similar in consistency and appearance to golden syrup or light molasses, and it can be used as a natural sweetener.
 Malted grain is produced by 'malting' wholegrains.
 Malting refers to germinating the grain by steeping it in water and then drying the grain with warm air.
 This malting process ferments the grains sugars and develops the grains enzymes and proteins.
 The grains go through various processes of drying, soaking, germinating, sprouting, and smoking to finally produce malted grain, malt flour and malt extract.

-Common products that also contain malted grain flour or malt extract are some types of breakfast cereals such as Shreddies breakfast cereal, malt vinegar, malt bread such as Granary bread, Soreen and Northern Irelands Veda bread, British biscuits such as Rich Tea, Digestives and Malted milk biscuits, hot drinks such as Ovaltine and Horlicks, and alcoholic beverages such as beer and whiskey.
+The most common grain that is malted to produce malt extract or malt syrup is barley, and it usually goes by the name of 'barley malt extract' or'malt extract' on the products labels.
+Common products that contain malted grain flour or malt extract are some types of breakfast cereals such as Shreddies breakfast cereal, malt vinegar, malt bread such as granary bread, Soreen malt loaf and the Irish Veda bread, some British biscuits such as Rich Tea, Digestives and Malted milk biscuits, and hot drinks such as Ovaltine and Horlicks, and alcoholic beverages such as beer and whiskey.

-Is malt extract a good source of nutrition?
+Is malt extract good for you?

 Also, in the US during the late 1800s/early 1900s, malt extract was promoted by brewing companies to pregnant woman as a health tonic drink.

-Where can I buy malt extract?
+Where can I source malt extract?

 In the US, malt extract may be more difficult to source but perhaps try a local home brew store as they often sell malt extract as it is a common ingredient for brewing alcoholic beverages.
 Or try the home brewing section at Walmart.
 Failing that Amazon.com has Potter's Herbal malt extract and the Meridien barley malt extract for sale [at the time of writing].